-The non-executive Directors met twice during the year without the presence of Management to discuss matters such as the performance and effectiveness of Management.
+The non-executive Directors met twice during the year without the presence of Management to discuss matters including, but not limited to the performance and effectiveness of Management.

 CHAIRMAN AND CHIEF EXECUTIVE OFFICER

 There is a clear division of responsibilities between the leadership of the Board and Management, and no one individual has unfettered powers of decision-making.